 Eden is situated on Twofold Bay, a deep harbour with two wharves to service timber, cruise ships and Navy vessels and right in town several smaller wharves.
-It is a centre for tourism, (especially whale watching), fishing and forestry, with food outlets, two hotels and small shops.
+It is a centre for tourism, (especially whale watching), fishing and forestry, with food outlets, a hotel and small shops.
 There are two large covered table areas either at the Lookout Park, beyond and above the wharf area or overlooking the bay, near the cemetery.
 Both have toilets nearby.
 The Eden Killer Whale Museum is close to the wharf area at the end of town.
 T.C.

-58. Broadwater Road.
-Probably best for 4WD, this 14.7 km forest road winds from the Princes Highway to Nethercote Road through a variety of habitats - dry ridges, dry forest, and several creeks with thick vegetation.
+- 59. Broadwater Forest Road.
+Probably best for 4WD, this 14.7 km forest road winds from the Princes Highway just north of Eden to Nethercote Road through a variety of habitats dry ridges, dry forest, and several creeks with thick vegetation.
 At one creek bend is a widening of the road with parking to provide access to picnic tables and camp fires on the Yowaka River.
 On reaching Nethercote Road turn left to Eden or right to Nethercote, Lochiel and Pambula.
 The road is generally OK with a few stony but manageable bits.
 Watch out for motor cyclists.
 Pilotbird, Leaden Flycatcher, Glossy Black-Cockatoo, Varied Sittella, Black-faced Monarch, Rufous Fantail, Spotted Quail-thrush.
-D. P.

-59. Golf Course Forest.
+D. P. - 60.
+Golf Course Forest.
 Storey Avenue runs beside the north end of Eden Golf Course.
 Follow this beside the course and on to a dirt road to park opposite the pony club.
 Walk along the forest road passing Golf Course Link on the left and continue for 600 metres to the cross roads (Golf Course Trail and Hungry Horse Trail).
 Wander further if you like, especially to the right, then right again.
 However, as the forest is a maze of roads, venturing too much further might be confusing unless familiar with the area.
 Varied Sittella, Red-browed Treecreeper, Rose Robin, Glossy Black-Cockatoo, Brown Gerygone, Musk Lorikeet, Pilotbird.
-W.

-60. Curalo Lake Boardwalk.
+W. - 61.
+Curalo Lake Boardwalk.
 Right beside the Princes Highway, park opposite Eden Gateway Caravan Park where there is a Scout Hall and toilet block and start the walk via a concrete path to the wide boardwalk which meanders around the lake.
-Construction of this boardwalk has been a huge community project.

-The eastern end leads on to the Eden Tourist Park right on the lake providing access to the lake edges (with a courtesy call at reception), or on to the lake mouth and Aslings Beach.
+Construction of this boardwalk has been a huge community project. - The eastern end leads on to the Eden Tourist Park right on the lake providing access to the lake edges (with a courtesy call at reception), or on to the lake mouth and Aslings Beach.
 Well-placed seats and leaning rails overlook the lake.
-The other direction leads to the northern mouth of the lake passing shallows where groups of waterbirds often roost and forest trees for bush birds.
+The other direction leads to the northern mouth of the lake, crossing two narrow bridged waterways and passing shallows where groups of waterbirds often roost and forest trees for bush birds.
 Bar-tailed Godwit, Buff-banded Rail, Royal Spoonbill, Little Egret, Azure Kingfisher, White-faced Heron, Caspian Tern.
-W. P. T.

-61. Eden Wharf.
-Home of the Sapphire Coast Marine Discovery Centre, with food outlets nearby.
+W. P. T. - 62.
+Eden Wharf.
+Almost completed is the 'Welcome Centre', planned for the Eden Visitor Information Centre and a welcome area for passengers disembarking from cruise ships.
+(Sapphire Coast Marine Discovery Centre, has recently closed).
 This is the northernmost spot to view Black-faced Cormorants from land, resting on buoys beyond the breakwater walls within Twofold Bay.
 Pacific Gull, White-bellied Sea-Eagle, Eastern Reef Egret.
 Charter boats for bird and whale watching depart from this point.
 There is always some activity to watch just wandering around the wharves amongst the boats where throwing a line in off the wharf is a popular pastime.
 W.T.P.